 - Event > MS SQL Server Trigger Tool

 Exception reporting with Workflow

 Exception based reporting consists of four distinct phases.
 These can be identified as:

 Unfortunately, many business applications lack the functionality to perform the action and review phases.
 The BPA Platform not only provides the ability to address the identification and evaluation phases through its Notifications and Alerts and Document Automation Tools, but its wokflow functionality also allow businesses to create unique employee workflows and report on process closures.

 In many businesses, workflow remains a manual driven process where authorisations are unique to departmental structures and business rules.
-Controlling workflow processes by implementing workflow automation ensures that business rules are adhered to whilst removing unnecessary administration tasks.
+Controlling workflow processes by implementing workflow approval solution and automation ensures that business rules are adhered to whilst removing unnecessary administration tasks.
 Below is a small selection of common automated workflow processes that have been created by BPA Platform users.